markspar/CloneAzureVM/README.md

 # CloneAzureVM
-A PowerShell script to help clone an Azure VM that uses managed disks.
+A PowerShell script to help clone an Azure VM that uses managed disks, including cloning a VM from one subscription to another (including between different AAD tenants), and without moving the vnet that the VM depends on.

 ## Running The Script
 The easiest way is to use the Azure Cloud Shell to run the script.
 Here are the steps you can perform: